 Why?
 I think there are three reasons.

-1. People sign up to do the course thinking that it is something that it is not.
+1. People sign up to do the Diploma of VET thinking that it is something that it is not.

 After all, it is about all the legal stuff and policies and gumpf that say how we can train people and assess people.
 It is about knowing where training and assessment fits in the bigger picture of our industries and economy, and making sure that we know that our responsibilities go way beyond choosing a colour scheme for a handout.
 That’s where research comes in: find out what is involved so that there are no surprises.

-2. People sign up to do the course because it is something that they think they have already done.
+2. People sign up to do the Diploma of VET because it is something that they think they have already done.

 That may not make sense at first.
 But, believe me, there are many people who believe that simply by virtue of them being a trainer/assessor for x years, they have already done absolutely everything that the program requires.
 Unfortunately, these people find the going tough as soon as they are asked a question that they do not know the answer to (and I am yet to find a single person, no matter how experienced, who nailed everything perfectly first go).
 They crumble.
 They get very defensive.
 They argue about the point of it all.

-But, shooting the messenger (ie, us) does not help anyone (ie, them) to get any closer to demonstrating competency or attaining the qualification.
+But, shooting the messenger (ie, us) does not help anyone (ie, them) to get any closer to demonstrating competency or attaining the TAE Diploma qualification.

 This reason for not completing is as much about attitude as it is about anything else.
 Perhaps ironically, being open to the possibility that you don’t know everything is actually a part of one of the core units, and in my opinion it is this attitude of humility and willingness to learn that separates those who spend more time succeeding from those who spend more time complaining.